bitovi/academy/src/technology-consulting/5-communication.md

 - **Use a kickoff meeting checklist:** During the kickoff, ensure all key points like goals, milestones, and deliverables are discussed and agreed upon by both parties.
 - **Document scope changes immediately:** As soon as there is a scope change, document it, get client approval, and adjust timelines and resources accordingly.
-- **Use visual aids:** Employ Gantt charts or roadmaps to illustrate project timelines and ensure everyone is on the same page.
+- **Use visual aids:** Use Gantt charts or roadmap diagrams to illustrate project timelines and ensure everyone is on the same page.

 Questions to reflect: